killianobrien/mathematics-fundamentals/series-01.md

 % Oct 2013
 # Series 01

+## Series \\\\ Introduction

+Work through chapter 2 in the notes up to Example 2.3 on the harmonic series.

 ## Series \\\\ Stacking blocks

 Let $h_n$ denote the overhang of this optimal simple stack of $n$ blocks, each of width $w$.
 The overhang $h_n$ is measured from the rightmost edge of the top block back to the rightmost edge of the bottom block.